IDinsight/experiments-engine/docs/getting-started/experiments/mabs/setting-up.md

 ## Choose your prior and outcome type

 Choose the prior distribution and the corresponding outcome.
-We only support conjugate distributions, this means that the allowed prior-outcome combos are "Beta" / "Binary" and "Normal" / "Real-values"
+Currently, we only support conjugate distributions, this means that the allowed prior-outcome combos are "Beta" / "Binary" and "Normal" / "Real-valued".

 ![Prior-Outcome Configuration 1](./images/mab_prior_outcome.png)
 ![Prior-Outcome Configuration 2](./images/mab_prior_outcome_2.png)